-- Sargent County maintains an EMS service, with ambulances stationed in Milnor and in Forman.
+- o Research for new insights and innovative solutions to health problems. - Sargent County maintains an EMS service, with ambulances stationed in Milnor and in Forman.
 The EMS service covers Sargent County and part of neighboring Ransom Countya total to 4,300 people in 866 square miles. - There are 3 clinics in Sargent County, one each in Forman, Gwinner, and Milnor. - All nearby hospitals are classified as Critical Access Facilities.
 Depending on your location in Sargent County, the closest hospital is approximately a 30 min drive to either Lisbon, ND; Oakes, ND; or Britton, SD. - The County's NDSU Agriculture Extension can provide information and assistance related to preventing and combating crops diseases and noxious weeds.

-Action Items to Mitigation Communicable Disease
+Action Items to Support the Mitigation Communicable Disease